uio-bmi/immuneML/docs/source/developer_docs/caching.rst

 The construction of caching parameters must be done carefully, as caching bugs are extremely difficult to discover.
 Rather add 'too much' information than too little.
-A missing parameter will not lead to an error, but can result in silently copying over results from previous method calls.
+A missing parameter will not lead to an error, but can result in silently copying over results from previous method calls that do not match the current call.